-ADERHOLT: Thank you, Mr. Chairman, and let me also thank each of you for being here.
-And I think we're all actually - as has been mentioned, we are a little bit making history today because it is the first time that this Commission has convened a hearing outside of the United States, and that's in - over a 40-year history.
-So we're - I'm honored to be a part of it as I know you are as well.
+Mr. ADERHOLT.
+Thank you, Mr. Chairman, and let me also thank each of you for being here.
+And I think we're all actually-as has been mentioned, we are a little bit making history today because it is the first time that this Commission has convened a hearing

-I want to just open it up and - anyone who wants to answer - get your thoughts on it, regarding the Russian submarine activity in the Baltic Sea.
-It's not a secret that Russian presence in the Baltic Sea is ever present, and I guess one of the things that I would have - wanted to know your thoughts on is how concerned are you with Russia's activity, and also, is there such a scenario that you could - whereby the Russian forces would actually shut down access to the Baltic Sea and cut off maritime supply lines to the Baltic Sea?
+I want to just open it up and-anyone who wants to answer-get your thoughts on it, regarding the Russian submarine activity in the Baltic Sea.
+It's not a secret that Russian presence in the Baltic Sea is ever present, and I guess one of the things that I would have-wanted to know your thoughts on is how concerned are you with Russia's activity, and also, is there such a scenario that you could-whereby the Russian forces would actually shut down access to the Baltic Sea and cut off maritime supply lines to the Baltic Sea?
 Is such a scenario credible?
-So let me just open it up, and please, whoever would like to start - to begin.
+So let me just open it up, and please, whoever would like to start-to begin.

-WICKER: So who will begin?
-Mr. Lind, were you -
+Mr. Wicker.
+So who will begin?
+Mr. Lind, were you-

-LIND: Yes.
+Sec.
+LIND.
+Yes.

-WICKER: You had your hand up, and then General Secretary Kuusela.
+Mr. WICKER.
+You had your hand up, and then General Secretary Kuusela.

-LIND: Thank you very much for that very important question.
-Let me answer the question by this - in this way, that Sweden has always put a lot of emphasis on the submarine fleet.
+Sec.
+LIND.
+Thank you very much for that very important question.
+Let me answer the question by this-in this way, that Sweden has always put a lot of emphasis on the submarine fleet.
 We still construct and build our own submarines, and it has to be related to the threat we see in the Baltic Sea.
-So by that you could answer that - from our perspective that we are concerned.
+So by that you could answer that-from our perspective that we are concerned.
 I mentioned that we are concerned with the Russian behavior in the air, on the sea, but I think it's fair to say under the sea level as well.

 So of course it's a major concern for us as well.
-And I think you have to be aware of the fact - and I mentioned that as well - that civilian sea traffic, as you see, the vessels, merchandise, vessels you see it's one of the busiest areas in the world in the Baltic Sea.
+And I think you have to be aware of the fact-and I mentioned that as well-that civilian sea traffic, as you see-the vessels, merchandise, vessels you see-it's one of the busiest areas in the world in the Baltic Sea.
 So even though we might not encounter an attack from the Russian side by military forces, but we have to be very aware of the potential threat of an attack which will largely damage our supply lines, if you will, even though we have the big harbor in Gothenburg on the west coast of Sweden, which is of great importance to many of the Nordic nations.
 It has to be looked into a Baltic Sea perspective as well because we have to secure our lines of supplies to all the nations.
 So it is considered a major threat to us as well.